-\\ If wanting notification on Human Sexuality Education You must complete this form and return to the school office.
-HUMAN SEXUALITY AND AIDS EDUCATION
+If wanting notification on Human Sexuality Education, You must complete this form and return to the school office.
+HUMAN SEXUALITY AIDS EDUCATION

-Ι, , parent/guardian of , request that my child be removed from those portions of the Human Sexuality/AIDS instruction noted below: nity to review the curriculum goals and objectives or have had the em explained to me by a school official.
+I, , parent/guardian of , request that my child be removed from those portions of the Human Se xuality/AIDS instruction noted below:

+I have had the opportunity to review the curriculum goals and objectives or have had the opportunity to have them explained to me by a school official.

 Date Signature of Parent/Guardian